Other than playing casually, if you play formal chess games then you may have heard about ‘Illegal moves’.

 The World Chess Federation also known as ‘FIDE’ is the international body that governs all the chess competitions and rules, and regulations.

 The standard rules of chess are generally followed as mentioned in the FIDE Laws OF Chess handbook.

-Now in that there is complete description about how to move chess pieces, how to castle, how to promote a pawn, how to behave while playing and all other necessary things.
+Now in that, there is a complete description of how to move chess pieces, how to castle, how to promote a pawn, how to behave while playing, and all other necessary things.

 So if any of the players go against these standard rules and make a move then that is said to be an illegal move.

 Now you may think what will happen if I make an illegal move, right?
 Let’s discuss that!

 What Happens When You Make An Illegal Move In Chess?

 As per the standard rules of chess, when a player makes an illegal move for the first time, the opponent is allotted two minutes extra time (one minute in Blitz).
 But for the second time, the player loses the game.
 However, if the opponent has insufficient mating material then the game is drawn.